Learning to Extend Molecular Scaffolds with Structural Motifs: Our Approach

-According to Equation~\ref{eq:gen-prob}, the reconstruction term $\mathcal{L}_{rec}$ should be a sum over all generation steps.
+Following our decoder definition above, the reconstruction term $\mathcal{L}_{rec}$ could be written as a sum over the log probabilities of each step $s_i$, conditioned on the partial molecule $M_i$.
 However, we instead rewrite this term as an expectation with the step chosen uniformly over the entire generation:

-This rewriting makes it explicit that different generation steps for a fixed input molecule do not depend on each other.
-This enables two improvements: parallel training on all generation steps at once, and subsampling the steps (i.e. using only a subset of steps per input molecule) to get more variety within each batch.
-These enhancements improve training speed and robustness, and are feasible precisely because our model does not depend on history.
+This makes it explicit that different generation steps for a fixed input molecule do not depend on each other.
+Figure~\ref{fig:overview} illustrates this visually, as there are no dependencies between the individual steps.
+We use this to train in parallel on all generation steps at once (i.e., a batch is made up of many steps like (1)-(5) in Figure~\ref{fig:overview}).
+Additionally, we \emph{subsample} generation steps, i.e., uniformly at random drop some of the generation steps from training, to get a wider variety of molecules within each batch.
+These enhancements improve training speed and robustness, and are feasible precisely because our model does not depend on the generation history.
+In Appendix~\ref{appendix:subsampling} we show empirically that subsampling leads to faster convergence on several downstream metrics.